 Use the following links for navigating this page:

 Applications will be reviewed on a quarterly basis.
-An advising session with the GPA will be established following admission to the program.
+An advising session with the Graduate Program Advisor will be established following admission to the program.
+Please email the Graduate Program Advisor if you have any questions about the certificate application: email@example.com.

 This graduate program emphasizes the study of film and related media from a humanistic perspective, within the broader context of global culture.
 While our curriculum centers on the medium of film, we understand the key concerns of film history and film theory as a productive horizon for assessing the phenomenal advances of digital and electronic media as well as a cinematic genealogy that stretches back to encompass the magic lantern, photography, sound recordings, and television among other technologically-produced art forms.
 At the core of our curricular goals, then, we emphasize the fundamental skills of cinema studies: an ability to interpret and clearly communicate the formal and stylistic elements of moving-image and audio-visual texts; a knowledgeable assessment of the canon of popular, art-cinema, and avant-garde cinemas, as well as animation and documentary forms; a capacity to engage the philosophical and social debates most germane to film theory since the early 20th century.